WHAT WE DO And HOW WE DO IT

-- Our endlessly positive, 'structured but flexible' approach improves pupils' behaviour over time
+- Our 'always positive' and 'structured but flexible' approaches improve pupils' behaviour and attitudes.

-- As a responsible, ethical and aware organisation and employer, we are committed, including as Stonewall Champions, to equality for all.
+- We are committed, including as Stonewall Champions, to equality.

 KEEPING OUR PUPILS SAFE